SD Card Image From Scratch

 If you use a different distribution and encounter errors then we may not be able to help.

-The following instructions are for the latest version of Raspbian Jessie Lite (27th May 2016).
+The following instructions are for the latest version of Raspbian Lite (13th November 2018).

 We recommend use of a B+ or V2 B Pi for setup and testing, though you could also use an A+ or Zero with a USB wired LAN adapter.
 Wireless LAN is more tricky to set up so wired is preferred.
 The V3 Pi is now also supported but is more work to configure (see below).